donejs/donejs/docs/place-my-order.md

 To see the tests passing on the command line.

-### Setting continuous integration (Travis CI)
+### Setting up continuous integration (Travis CI)

 The way our application is set up, all a continuous integration server has to do is clone the application repository, run `npm install`, and then run `npm test`.
-There are many open source CI servers (the most popular one probably [Jenkins](https://jenkins-ci.org/) and) many hosted solutions.
+There are many open source CI servers, the most popular one probably [Jenkins](https://jenkins-ci.org/), and many hosted solutions like [Travis](https://travis-ci.org/).

 We will use TravisCI as our hosted solution because it is free for open source projects.
 After signing up with GitHub, we have to enable the place-my-order repository in the Travis CI account settings and add the following `.travis.yml` to our project root: